Botox and Dysport

-Botox and Dysport are modified proteins that are injected into small facial and neck muscles to relax these them.
-By relaxing these muscles facial wrinkles and neck bands are diminished.
-Botox and Dysport injections are FDA approved for a number of cosmetic indications and have been used for decades for neurological conditions like facial spasms.
+Botox and Dysport are modified proteins that are injected into small facial and neck muscles to relax them.
+By relaxing these muscles, facial wrinkles and neck bands are diminished.
+Botox and Dysport injections are FDA approved for a number of cosmetic indications and have been used for decades treating neurological conditions like facial spasms.

 What is the difference between Botox and Dysport?

-Coca-Cola versus Pepsi is a good analogy.
-They are made by different companies, but both offer relaxation of fine lines and wrinkles.
-Dr. Campbell can work with you to decide which is best for you.
+Coca-Cola versus Pepsi is a good analogy; Botox and Dysport are made by different companies, but both relax fine lines and wrinkles.
+Dr. Campbell will discuss your needs to determine which is best for you.

 How do Botox and Dysport work?

-Botox and Dysport injections causes the injected muscles to relax so that the overlying skin cannot be wrinkled, which diminishes the appearance of the wrinkles over time.
+Botox and Dysport injections causes the injected muscles to relax so the overlying skin cannot wrinkle, which diminishes the appearance of the wrinkles over time.

 Where can you use Botox and Dysport?

-Botox and Dysport can be used for horizontal forehead lines, “11”s between the eyebrows, crows feet lines around the eyes, lip stick lines around the mouth, dropping of the corners of the mouth, gummy smiles, pebbly texture on chins, and tree trunk like bands in the neck.
+Botox and Dysport can be used for horizontal forehead lines, “11”s between the eyebrows, crows feet lines around the eyes, lip stick lines around the mouth, drooping corners of the mouth, gummy smiles, pebbly texture on chins, and tree trunk like bands in the neck.

-Botox and Dysport are also used for excess sweating of the underarms, palms and soles.
+Botox and Dysport are also used for excessive sweating of the underarms, palms and soles.

 Will Botox or Dysport completely eliminate my wrinkles?

 Some people get better results than others.
-Those with very deep frown lines or thick forehead muscle may not lose the wrinkle completely although it will be less deep and give a softer appearance.
-Over time with multiple treatments, most patients will experience even more dramatic improvement in their wrinkles given the muscles become increasingly relaxed and they have limited the wrinkling of the overlying skin.
+Those with very deep frown lines or thick forehead muscle may not lose their wrinkles completely, although they will be less deep and appear softer.
+Over time with multiple treatments, most patients will experience a dramatic improvement in their wrinkles, given the muscles become increasingly relaxed and they have limited the wrinkling of the overlying skin.